ONSdigital/gptables/docs/getting_started/tutorial.md

 ## Adding notes

-Notes are useful for adding footnotes, clarifications, or extra information that helps users interpret the data. `gptables` allows for attaching notes to tables by supplying `notes_table` to `produce_workbook()` or `write_workbook()`.
+Notes are useful for adding footnotes, clarifications, or extra information to help users interpret the data.
+Notes can be attached to tables by supplying `notes_table` to `produce_workbook()` or `write_workbook()`.

-Notes appear on a separate worksheet called `Notes`.
-They can be referenced in the `title`, `subtitles`, `scope`, `source`, and `legend` elements.
+Notes appear on a separate worksheet called Notes.
+They can be referenced in the `title`, `subtitles`, `scope`, `source`, and `legend` elements using the notation `$$placeholder$$`.
+These placeholders are replaced with numbered references in the final output.
 Notes cannot be added to individual data cells or column headings.

-Placeholders or references for notes are inserted using the notation `$$note$$`.
-These placeholders are replaced with numbered references in the final output.

 ```python
 penguins_table = gpt.GPTable(